Waishnav/Watcher/CONTRIBUTING.md

 # How  Watcher works ?

-First let's understand how it works .
+First let's understand how it works.

 `./install` file install's all the py scripts and make Watcher to run on startup.